noplacenoaddress/RNMnetwork/Part 4 - My experience/7 - fatal randomness.md

 Why he went in the cold valley on winter without snow tires or not even chains?
 Here in winter there's nothing to do.

 *I really don't know.*

+> They know what happen to me in Catalunya, they know because I listen to them in radio frequency.
+What they've done is to take away the possibility of having that smile that they had in this beautiful photo in the mountains.
+The possibility of having a son like them they had and the possibility of loving the woman who fell in love with me only to see her.
+This is the truth about my personal tragedy in the neuronal control network. *"brutto coglione"* he humiliates me every second of the day.

 ### Bergolo fraction of Cortemilia, Italy